comprna/SUPPA/README.md

 ### **Input files** ###

-An **dpsi** file and **psivec** file are required (see definitions above).
+A **dpsi** file and **psivec** file are required (see definitions above).
 The dpsi file contains the information about which events are signficantly differentially spliced in each pairwise comparison.
 For instance, a dpsi file with data from the comparison of three conditions will look like:
 ```
 Cond1_Cond2_dPSI	Cond1_Cond2_p-val	Cond2_Cond3_dPSI	Cond2_Cond3_p-val
 event1		<dpsi_value>		<dpsi_value>		<dpsi_value>		<dpsi_value>